marciogualtieri/reader/README.md

 One can also change the app's configuration through a "Preferences" screen.

-Despite the app's simplicity (in terms of features), the project itself aims to cover all engineering requirements to create production ready Android code.
+Despite the app's simplicity (feature-wise), the project itself aims to cover all engineering requirements to create production ready Android code.
 It includes unit tests, android tests (instrumentation and UI), code style check and coverage reports (TODO).